2.1 Improvement and development of transport services and infrastructure

 Association of local government “Euroregion of the Carpathians – Ukraine” (Lviv Oblast, Ukraine)

-In the consequence the residents and organisations of both involved districts will strengthen mutual contacts and cooperation improving the safety and comfort of travelling.
-They will also benefit from easier access to natural sites, historic and religious heritage as well as joint cultural achievements and shorter travel time.
-In a longer perspective the PaNTHer project will also bring new conditions for economic cooperation, investments and tourism of Polish-Ukrainian borderland.
+Improving safety and comfort of travelling will strengthen mutual contacts and cooperation among residents and organizations of both involved districts.
+They will also benefit from easier access to natural sites, historic and religious heritage and joint cultural achievements and shorter travel time.
+In a longer perspective, the PaNTHer project will also bring new conditions for economic collaboration, investments and tourism in the Polish-Ukrainian borderland.

 Was this page useful?